For NVIDIA users, the latest 575 series driver has been made into Ubuntu repository. Meaning you need a third-party PPA any more.

 For the latest feature branch driver, it’s usually only added for the Ubuntu edition released afterward.
 And, NVIDIA 575 has been made into Ubuntu 25.10 Dev release repository.

 As you see in the screenshot, it’s so far available in the proposed pre-release repositories for testing purpose.
-Which usually will be made stable in next few weeks.
+It’s now made official.

 How to Install NVIDIA 575 in Ubuntu 24.04, 22.04, or 25.04